 - In the left-side navigation pane, choose .

 - On the page that appears, click the Autonomy Center tab.

-- Log on to the DAS console.
+- Log on to the Database Autonomy Service console.

 - In the left-side navigation pane, click Instance Monitoring.

-- On the Instance Monitoring page, find the target instance and click its ID to go to the instance details page.
+- On the Instance Monitoring page, find the instance and click its ID to go to the instance details page.

 - In the left-side navigation pane, click Autonomy Center.

 In the autonomy center, you can query events that occurred within a specified time range, including exceptions, optimization suggestions, and auto scaling events.